PrestaShop/prestashop-specs/content/1.7/back-office/modules/module-manager/modules-listing.md

 - **Name** - full module name.
 - **Numeric value with dots** - module version.
 - **Bolded smaller text** - the name of the module developer.
-- Description paragraph - description of the module.
-Sometimes there is huge paragraph, so a module row shows only excerpt of the description and the rest of the text is expanded under the _Read more_ link.
+- **Description paragraph** - description of the module.
+Sometimes there is huge paragraph, so a module row shows only excerpt of the description and the rest of the text is expanded under the _Read more_ link (more information about the Read more pop-up is in separate paragraph).